 The human mind is an amazing thing: 100 billion neurons make it possible for us to walk, talk, think, create, build — the list is virtually endless.
 Human nature, meanwhile, inspires us to want more, to push the boundaries of brainpower and discover new skills.
-Some of the most sought-after of those skills are telekinetic powers, abilities that let us interact with physical objects using only our thoughts.
+Some of the most sought-after of those skills include telekinesis, an ability that lets us interact with physical objects using only our thoughts.

 The hope for evolved human potential has spawned a host of pop-culture characters capable of wielding psychokinetic powers with both benign and deadly intent.
-From wise-beyond-her-years Matilda Wormwood to the aggrieved Carrie White — not to mention the entire Jedi order — telekinesis occupies a special place in the human cultural lexicon.
+From wise-beyond-her-years Matilda Wormwood to the aggrieved Carrie White — not to mention the entire Jedi order — telekinetic powers occupy a special place in the human cultural lexicon.
 The concept is also getting a signal boost thanks to 80s-era TV hit “Stranger Things” and one of its powerful protagonists, Eleven.
 (Heads up: this article contains “Stranger Things” spoilers.)

 Could humans eventually evolve abilities like Eleven?
 What is telekinesis, exactly?
 Do documented cases already exist?
-What role does technology play in this next step of human advancement?
+What role does technology play in these (possible) next stages of human evolution?
 Read on — or use your telekinetic abilities to instantly download the article into your brain.
 Either way works, but if you choose the latter, do us all a favor and take some detailed notes on how you did it, OK?

 What is telekinesis?
 The term comes from the Greek words for “mind” and “motion.”
 At its most basic, telekinesis — also known as psychokinesis (PK) — is the power to move objects with your mind.
 Strength often varies from user to user depending on the origin of their powers, training, age, and so on.
 As noted by Bustle, the character of Eleven in “Stranger Things” is able to throw large objects, turn electronic devices on and off, break glass and affect the bodily functions of other human beings.
 She’s also able to access other dimensions — including the Void and the Upside Down — which appear to overlap one another in time (and possibly space) in a kind of multiverse configuration.